savonet/book/video.md

 ### Streaming platforms

-Another very popular way of streaming video is by going through streaming platforms such as Youtube, Twitch or Facebook.
+Another very popular way of streaming video is by going through streaming platforms such as YouTube, Twitch or Facebook.
 All the three basically use the same method for streaming.
 You first need to obtain a secret key associated to your account on the website.
 Then you should send your video, using the RTMP protocol, to some standard url followed by your secret key, using the